Brooks School Day Camp

 - Swim Lessons & Free Swim

-Marissa supports the group three & four coordinators and counselors, bringing 14 years of experience as a camper, LIT, and counselor.
+Marissa is the group four coordinator and brings 14 years of experience as a camper, LIT, and counselor.
 She is currently a Quinnipiac University student pursuing her BS/MOT to become a pediatric occupational therapist, with a minor in Spanish.
 Marissa is always excited to share her enthusiasm for Brooks School Day Camp with her colleague and campers.
 Marissa enjoys spending time in nature, traveling, and catching up with friends in her free time.

 Day Camp Supervisor